SagaSkoyere/Sentencio-Audio-Condense/README.md

 ---

+## Contact Me (if needed)
+- I am not regularly checking GitHub, but if you want to make any updates or get in touch, ping me (Saga) on [Discord](https://discord.gg/85zc78aHwy).

+---

 ## How It Works
 1. The Silero VAD neural model assigns a speech probability to each chunk of audio.
 [Read more on this model here](https://github.com/snakers4/silero-vad).
 2. Chunks above a probability threshold are marked by the voice-detection as containing speech.